For as long as Rusty Bradley – or anybody else at Springfield Baptist Church in Early County can remember – Easter begins before the sun comes up.

 In a question on The Index's Facebook page, others gave feedback on their own sunrise service.

-“We have [had the service] for many years at Sonoraville Baptist in Calhoun,” said Senior Pastor Steve Skates.
+"We have for many years at Sonoraville Baptist in Calhoun," said Senior Pastor Steve Skates.

 "We have for many years [at] Bellview Baptist in Rockmart," wrote Justin Carter, pastor.